 Even though I started selling my fine art photography at art festivals in 2003 I have actually been selling my work ever since I started in 1990.
 My initial clients were editors, publishers, and people interested in my wedding and portrait photography.
 Now my clients are art collectors located worldwide, some of whom have been following me ever since the beginning.

 I also continue to be a digital photography pioneer, working with different photo companies as a beta tester, writing tips and photography related stories for my website and others, and pushing the limits of my art to keep my work fresh and continually changing & improving.
-In addition I continue to teach other photographers with online photo classes and in-person field workshops.
+In addition I continue to teach other photographers with photo workshops and one-on-one study.

 A 17 year award-winning photojournalist career that ended in 2006 when I switched paths and went full-time with my fine art photography helped shape the type of person, photographer, and artist that I have become.